-For the 7 miles between Georgetown and Bethesda, the Capital Crescent Trail is paved, and much of it includes an adjacent gravel trail for joggers.
-Between Bethesda and Lyttonsville (3 miles), the trail is surfaced with crushed stone; this segment is called the Georgetown Branch.
-From Lyttonsville the Georgetown Branch Trail continues for 2 miles as an on-road bike route into downtown Silver Spring.
-Future plans call for creating a hard surface alongside the proposed Purple Line light rail between Bethesda and downtown Silver Spring, where the Capital Crescent will connect to the Metropolitan Branch Trail.
+For the 7 miles between Georgetown and Bethesda, Maryland, the Capital Crescent Trail is paved, and much of it includes an adjacent gravel trail for joggers.
+Between Bethesda and Lyttonsville, Maryland (3 miles), the trail is surfaced with crushed stone; this segment is called the Georgetown Branch.
+From Lyttonsville, the Georgetown Branch Trail continues for 2 miles as an on-road bike route into downtown Silver Spring.

+From the trail, you can watch the rowing crews of Georgetown University at practice or possibly jog past a senator.
+Deer, foxes, rabbits, many species of birds and the three different color phases of ubiquitous local squirrels—white, grey and black—also share the trail.
 In Georgetown near Thompsons Boat Center and in west Silver Spring at Jones Mill Road, the trail connects to Rock Creek Park, a densely forested area that closes its roads to car traffic on weekends and becomes a playground for non-motorized uses.
+The park's popular Rock Creek Trail and Rock Creek Park Trails provide everyday access to the park.

-The loop of the Capital Crescent and Rock Creek Park totals 22 miles and takes you past the National Zoological Park and the Kennedy Center.
-In Silver Spring, Bethesda and Georgetown there are a number of places just off the trail to have a meal or a cup of coffee, as well as a large number of shops.
+The loop of the Capital Crescent Trail and Rock Creek Park totals 22 miles and takes you past the National Zoological Park and the Kennedy Center.
+In Silver Spring, Bethesda and Georgetown, there are a number of places immediately off the trail to have a meal or a cup of coffee, as well as a large number of retail shops.

 To start in Bethesda, take the Capital Beltway to the MD Route 355 (Wisconsin Ave.) exit and head south toward Bethesda.
 In downtown Bethesda, turn right onto Bethesda Ave.
 The trail crosses Bethesda Ave. at Woodmont Ave., just one block west of Wisconsin Ave.

-To begin in the Georgetown neighborhood of Washington, DC, go south on Wisconsin Ave. to its end under the Whitehurst Freeway and turn right onto Water Street.
+To begin in the Georgetown neighborhood of Washington, D.C., go south on Wisconsin Ave. to its end under the Whitehurst Freeway and turn right onto Water Street.
 The trail begins at the end of Water Street.
-Street parking is usually available along water Street on weekends.
+Street parking is usually available along Water Street on weekends.